senchalabs/connect/README.md

 ## Features

-  * High performance api, with nearly no overhead
+  * High performance api, with nearly no overhead.
   * Several bundled middleware implementations such as _log_, _static_, and _json-rpc_.
   * The _connect_ executable for daemonizing node, and Connect servers.